-Highly active CuS nanoparticles (NPs) were synthesized using a hydrothermal route with various sulphur ratios.
+Abstract: Highly active CuS nanoparticles (NPs) were synthesized using a hydrothermal route with various sulphur ratios.
 The comprehensive characterization of these NPs involved an analysis of their structure, composition, and optical properties, primarily conducted through X-ray diffraction (XRD) analysis.
 The XRD pattern confirmed the presence of the hexagonal phase in the CuS particles.
-The investigation further determined an estimated bandgap energy of 3.80eV for the slightly sulphur-rich CuS NPs.
+The investigation further determined an estimated bandgap energy of 3.80 eV for the slightly sulphur-rich CuS NPs.
 Notably, this energy value exceeds that of bulk CuS, indicating a noticeable miniaturization effect.
 The novel CuS NPs exhibited outstanding photocatalytic activity in the degradation of methyl Red (MR), particularly under visible light.
 This impressive performance is attributed to surface-bound OH ions on the CuS nanostructures, facilitating the adsorption and acceleration of the degradation process for MR molecules under visible light irradiation.
 The research highlights the significant promise and efficiency of the synthesized CuS NPs as photocatalysts.
-These nanoparticles are particularly responsive to stable visible light, making them highly suitable for purifying chemically contaminated wastewater.
+These nanoparticles are exceptionally responsive to stable visible light, making them highly suitable for purifying chemically contaminated wastewater.
 Specifically, their effectiveness in degrading stable azo dyes, exemplified by MR, underscores their potential in practical applications.

-Keywords: Photocatalysts; CuS; Hexagonal; Optical properties; Hydrothermal; Nanostructures
+Keywords: Photocatalysts, CuS, Hexagonal, Optical properties, Hydrothermal, Nanostructures.

-1. Introduction
+1. INTRODUCTION

 Semiconductor nanomaterials exhibit distinct properties compared to their bulk counterparts, driven by factors such as their surface-to-volume ratio and confinement of electrons within three dimensions [1-4].
 These unique attributes have sparked considerable interest in their exploration.
 Transition metal chalcogenides, due to their novel physical and chemical characteristics, have recently garnered substantial attention.
-Metal sulphides, as a significant class of semiconductors, offer tuneable band gaps via control over particle size.
+Metal sulphides, as a significant class of semiconductors, offer tunable band gaps via control over particle size.
 Among these sulfides, CuS stands out as an exceptional semiconducting material with vast potential across domains.
-Copper sulphide is a p-type semiconductor that possesses a crystalline phase-dependent band gap spanning 1.48eV to 2.89eV [5].
-This range notably aligns with the energy spectrum of ultraviolet and visible light [6]. like solar cells, photocatalysis, supercapacitors, photothermal conversion, and surface plasmon resonance absorption.
+Copper sulphide is a p-type semiconductor that possesses a crystalline phasedependent band gap spanning 1.48 eV to 2.89 eV [5].
+This range notably aligns with the energy spectrum of ultraviolet and visible light [6].
+Like solar cells, photocatalysis, supercapacitors, photothermal conversion, and surface plasmon resonance absorption.
 This intriguing alignment underscores CuS strong capacity for absorbing ultraviolet and visible light suitable for applications like photocatalytic pollutant degradation [7].
-Placement of HOMO (Highest occupied Molecular Orbit) and LUMO (Least Occupied Molecular orbit) of CuS on energy scale at 5.1ev and 2.9ev respectively enable CuS nanostructures applications in solar cell [8-9].
-High energy Capacity (560 mA h-1 g) and good electronic conductivity (103 S-1 cm) enables CuS application as a good material for cathode in lithium batteries [9-10].
-A recent research article has also reported use of CuS as glucose and DNA sensor [11].
-Due to their better physiochemical and pharmacokinetics characteristics then gold, silver nanomaterial copper sulphide nanostructures have attracted attention in biomedical field.
-[11] CuS nanostructures can absorb from 400 to 550 nm because of their unique size dependent properties and provide a strong blue emission band at 465 nm.
-This makes CuS an excellent photo luminescent material which enables its use in biological libelling, and in light emitting devices.[9]
-Recent research papers shows that Cus nanorods can transmittes 50% of visible light (300-650 nm).
-This transparency in the UV and near IR region enable use of CuS in spectrally selective window coatings.[12].
+The placement of HOMO (Highest occupied Molecular Orbit) and LUMO (Least Occupied Molecular orbit) of CuS on energy scale at 5.1 ev and 2.9 ev respectively enables CuS nanostructures applications in solar cells [8-9].
+High energy Capacity (560 mA h-1g) and good electronic conductivity (10 S-1cm) enable CuS to be applied as a suitable material for the cathode in lithium batteries [9-10].
+A recent research article has also reported the use of CuS as a glucose and DNA sensor [11].
+Due to their better physicochemical and pharmacokinetic characteristics compared to gold, silver nanomaterials and copper sulphide nanostructures have attracted attention in the biomedical field.
+[11] CuS nanostructures can absorb from 400 to 550 nm due to their unique size-dependent properties and provide a strong blue emission band at 465 nm.
+This makes CuS an excellent photo luminescent material, which enables its use in biological labelling and lightemitting devices [9].
+Recent research papers indicate that Cus nanorods can transmit 50% of visible light (300-650 nm).
+This transparency in the UV and near-IR region enables the use of CuS in spectrally selective window coatings [12].
 The physicochemical attributes of CuS undergo significant alterations upon scaling down to the nanoscale, owing to the quantum size effect.
 Wang (2016) [13] reported the application of CuS nanoparticles in imaging and cancer therapy.
-Similar work also reported by Gold/hydroxypropyl cellulose hybrid nanocomposites and Bi-Oxide nanoparticle ZnO/CuO [14-15].
-He et al. (2012) studied peroxidase-like activities with the help of CuS and their superstructures [16].
+Similar work was also reported for gold/hydroxylpropyl cellulose hybrid nanocomposites and